 What Actually Matters When Choosing

 Second, look at the calorie and protein content.
-For most weight loss plans, you want meals in the 350-600 calorie range with at least 20-35 grams of protein.
-Protein is especially important—it keeps you full longer and helps preserve muscle mass while you're in a calorie deficit.
+For most weight-loss plans, you want meals in the 350-600-calorie range with at least 20-35 grams of protein.
+Protein is especially important.
+It keeps you fuller longer and helps preserve muscle mass while you're in a calorie deficit.
 This is where many meal services fall short; they hit the calorie target but skimp on protein.
-For a deeper look at which foods support weight loss best, our complete guide to the best foods for weight loss breaks down the science.
+For a deeper look at which foods best support weight loss, our complete guide breaks down the science.

 | Service | Format | Calories/Meal | Subscription? | Shipping |